Contact us

 Resources & Tutorials

-Combine your Premiere Pro certification with either Photoshop or After Effects to receive an additional Specialty Credential and gain recognition as an Adobe Certified Professional in Video Design.
+Combine your Premiere Pro certification with another certification to earn an additional Specialty Credential in Video Design.

 Become an Adobe Certified Professional.